His name is Guts, and soon he'll be mopping up yours.

 Admiral Flota Vladimir Ilyavich Tokarev, HERO OF THE TRIBES, from v4 of Open Blue.
 The male population of the aforementioned "tribes" consists entirely of Hot-Bloodedpseudo-Russo-Mongol warriors, and thus to be regarded as "HERO OF THE TRIBES" means you've gotta be a Berserker in your own right.
 It's even lampshaded as one of his specialties.
 Somewhat subverted in that he only does this when engaged in melees, and if there is no other viable ship tactic.
 When it's more effective to just blow you up from a distance, he will opt for that instead.
 Tokarev didn't become an admiral for stupidity, after all.

-Red vs. Blue: The Meta is like this but without the part where the Berserker comes out of it.
+Red vs. Blue: The Meta is like this but seemingly in the "berserker rage" state permanently.
 In Reconstruction, he goes on a massive killing rampage whenever he gets a new AI fragment, and in Revelation this is taken to its final extreme.

 Darth Apparatus in The Gungan Council.
 He may seem reserved when not in battle.
 Yet when the lightsabers light up, he rips apart enemies in a fit of pure rage.
 He even used Oghren's quotes on berserkers while describing how he fights.

 In RWBY, Yang Xiao Long has some elements of this.
 Though she keeps a cool head most of the time, when a battle begins to go against her, there's a distinct change in her demeanor.
 She gets far more aggressive, accompanied by a boost in strength (which Ruby says is proportional to how much damage she's taken in the fight).
 This is usually accompanied by her normally purple eyes turning red, her hair glowing golden, and a Slasher Smile appearing on her face.